kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 K=\frac{-\Delta p}{(\Delta V)/V}
 $$

-In the above expression $Delta V$ is the change in volume of the fluid occurring under a change in pressure $\Delta p$.
+In the above expression $\Delta V$ is the change in volume of the fluid occurring under a change in pressure $\Delta p$.
 The ratio $\Delta V/V$ -- the change in volume over initial volume is dimensionless and the bulk modulus therefore has the same dimensions as pressure.
 Actually, the volume $V$ can be the initial or final.
 The above definition is really only valid for small changes in volume (think differentials) where it wouldn't make a difference if the initial or final volume is used.

 <div class="example">